delba/JASON/README.md

 <a href="https://github.com/delba/JASON/releases"><img alt="GitHub release" src="https://img.shields.io/github/release/delba/JASON.svg"/></a>
 </p>

 JASON is a JSON deserializer written in Swift.
 It offers a nice and comprehensive API without sacrificing performance.
 The implementation is minimal and easily extendable; the library is tested and thoughtfully documented.
 JASON is fast.
-JASON is installable through Carthage.
+JASON is installable through your favorite dependency manager.

 <p align="center">
 <a href="#features">Features</a> • <a href="#usage">Usage</a> • <a href="#installation">Installation</a> • <a href="#license">License</a>